mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 One way to install Go is to browse <https://golang.org/dl/>, download a platform-specific installer, and double-click it.
-If you are using a Mac and have Homebrew (<https://brew.sh/>) installed, you can instead just run `brew install go`.
+If you are using a Mac and have Homebrew (<https://brew.sh/>) installed, you can instead run `brew install go`.
 To verify that Go is installed, open a terminal and enter `go version` which should output the version of Go you have installed.

 In Unix and macOS Go is installed in the `/usr/local/go` directory.
-The `src` directory contains the source code for the standard library packages.
+The `src` subdirectory contains the source code for the standard library packages.

 ### Create Workspace